knuesel/LinAlgTools.jl/docs/src/index.md

               2  2   2  -3   2   5
               5  4   3  -3  -2  -2 ]
 ```

+Of course as the number of operations increases the fractions can become
+unwieldy, and overflow unless e.g. `Rational{BigInt}` is used.

+With SymPy.jl it is also possible to use symbolic matrices.

 The functions [`ref`](@ref) and [`rref`](@ref) compute the row echelon form and
 reduced row echelon form respectively.
 An optional `show_steps` argument can be